bcgov/platform-developer-docs/platform-storage.md

 ## Storage details

 ### Quotas
 All storage sizes are in GiB and backup quotas default to half the storage size.
-These quotas can be requested in the Project Registry.
-You need to provide proof of increased storage needs to the Platform Product Director before the request can be approved and more storage is allocated to a namespace.
-All storage quotas include 60 PVCs and 5 VolumeSnapshots.
+These quotas can be requested in the [Platform Project Registry](https://registry.developer.gov.bc.ca/public-landing) by a project's Product Owner or the Technical Lead. **Note: You need to provide proof of increased storage needs to the Platform Product Director before the request can be approved and more storage is allocated to a namespace.** All storage quotas include 60 PVCs and 5 VolumeSnapshots.

 - storage-1
 - storage-2